 A final thought here.
 It’s sometimes really strange what happens when you do give up and stop trying.
 I had a friend years ago who could not get pregnant.
 She took every kind of fertility treatment there was and nothing worked.
 Finally, she gave up.
 She just thought, okay, I’m not going to have kids in my life, and I’m going to be okay with that.
 And as soon as she accepted that she got pregnant.
 To me, that shows the power of letting go.
 Because there is a lot of power in that.

-As I say in various capacities in my courses, when one partner is doing all the work to save a marriage, and getting themselves all worked up in the process, the other partner often pulls further away.
+As I say in various capacities, when one partner is doing all the work to save a marriage, and getting themselves all worked up in the process, the other partner often pulls further away.
 That happens for all kinds of reasons, but it is a common dynamic that develops.

 Sometimes, when you know there’s nothing else you can do but let go, good things happen.
 Back when I worked as a divorce mediator, I saw couples who came to me for that service, but then reached out years later to tell me that they got back together and were better than ever.
 You can’t control everything in life, and you certainly can’t predict it.
 Sometimes things need to happen on their own timeline.